Home Staging Guide for Sellers in Nottingham

 6. Elevate key rooms

-Kitchen, living room, main bedroom, and bathrooms influence decisions more than any other spaces.
+Kitchen, living room, main bedroom and bathrooms influence decisions more than any other spaces.
+Prioritise these for your time and budget.

 7. Define each area

-Show clear function for awkward corners and open plan layouts to help buyers imagine daily life.
+Show a clear function for awkward corners and open plan layouts.
+Help buyers imagine daily life and how they could use the space.

 8. Style for photography

 Balance symmetry and depth.
-Leave sightlines open from doorways to windows for the camera.
+Leave sightlines open from doorways to windows so your estate agent can capture strong images for online listings.

 9. Fresh finishes

 Keep it subtle and natural.
-Quiet background and fresh air are more persuasive than heavy fragrance.
+Quiet background and fresh air are more persuasive than heavy fragrance or loud music.

-Clear shoes and coats, refresh mats, add a slim console or mirror to bounce light.
-This is the first interior impression.
+Clear shoes and coats, refresh mats and add a slim console or mirror to bounce light.
+This is the first interior impression and sets the tone for how buyers feel about your property and its value.

 Living Room

-Create a focal point and a simple seating arrangement.
-Hide cables, balance cushions and throws, and keep surfaces light.
+Create a focal point and a simple seating arrangement that suits the space.
+Hide cables, balance cushions and throws and keep surfaces light so the room feels calm and inviting.

 Kitchen

-Declutter worktops, clear fridge fronts, polish taps and hobs.
-A bowl of fresh fruit or a plant adds life without clutter.
+Declutter worktops, clear fridge fronts and polish taps and hobs.
+A bowl of fresh fruit or a plant adds life without clutter and helps buyers focus on layout and storage.

 Bedrooms